libao

 Hans Dijkema <hans@dijkewijk.nl>

 This module provides a small high-level interface to an asynchronous audio output backend.
-It opens a live output device, queues audio buffers for playback, reports playback position, supports pause and buffer clearing, and exposes a small set of validation predicates.
+It opens a live output device or a file output, queues audio buffers for playback, reports playback position, supports pause and buffer clearing, and exposes a small set of validation predicates.

-The central value is an ao-handle, created by ao-open-live.
-An ao-handle stores the playback configuration together with a native asynchronous player handle.
+The central value is an ao-handle, created by ao-open-live or ao-open-file.
+An ao-handle stores the requested playback configuration together with a native asynchronous player handle.
+It also records the real bit depth accepted by the selected libao output device.

 1 Audio handles🔗ℹ